-At this point all the arguments surrounding prop A have been laid bare with the real, unreal and just plain fantastic rationale laid out for you to believe or not.
+At this point all the arguments surrounding prop A have been laid bare with the real, unreal and just plain fantastic rationale laid out for

-I feel like ripping it up, but will save it as evidence against the Encinitas Preservation Association, and the “rebranded” 101 Associations and Chamber of Commerce.
+I feel like ripping it up, but will save it as evidence against the Encinitas Preservation Association, and the “rebranded” 101 Associations and Chamber of

 The idea for Prop A started many years ago when an obviously pro-development City Council reigned in Encinitas.